S7-Light (Step7)

 Especially pay attention to this part:

-In above image you can see that this device has 8 digital inputs (DI 8
+In above image you can see that this device has 8 digital inputs (DI 8) and 2 analog inputs (AI 2_1) as well as 6 digital outputs (DQ 6).

 Each digital input and output can be addresses by a single bit-address (start-address and offset) or can be read in a block by reading a full byte starting at the given start address without providing a bit offset.